 There are different grades of severity for this condition.
 It goes from Grade 1 to Grade 4.
 In grade 1, you may not even notice your dog has a problem.
 The higher the grade number, the more severe the condition is.

-Your dog’s veterinarian will need to perform various tests including (ACVS):
+Your dog’s veterinarian may need to perform various tests including (ACVS):

 Treatment and Management